StokersWebsite/.github/Research/Ethics.md

 ![image](https://user-images.githubusercontent.com/73878099/175054068-60dea8a9-d0b9-4b02-b0e5-24658c6ca81d.png)
 ## Why are ethics such an important part of software development?
-When you create a piece of software and it becomes popular you have the possibilty to abuse this.
-This woulnd be that hard to do and could earn you a lot more money.
+When you create a piece of software and it becomes popular you have the possibility to abuse this.
+This wouldn't be that hard to do and could earn you a lot more money.
 So a lot of software engineers will probably be tempted.
 And when not corrected by a moral compass he or she can have a large impact on a lot of peoples lives.

 ![image](https://user-images.githubusercontent.com/73878099/175054221-331f0180-307f-401b-a67c-0d79cca8d85c.png)
 ## How could you abuse software
 There are lots of ways to abuse software development.
-First and foremost you can sell a users private information.
+First and foremost you can sell a user's private information.
 For most applications you will need to create a account, to get this account you will most likely need to fill in some or a lot of personal information depending on the application.
 If the software developer is willing to he or she can sell this information to someone who will then abuse it.

 ### Deceptive design
-you could also add something in small text at the bottom of a users agreement, Most users wont read that anyways and without a moral compass you can easily have a user agree to something that he or she doesnt want.
+you could also add something in small text at the bottom of a user's agreement, Most users wont read that anyways and without a moral compass you can easily have a user agree to something that he or she doesn't want.

-Another possiblility is to make the design of your software as addictive as possible.
+Another possibility is to make the design of your software as addictive as possible.
 If you make a design addictive it may be good for you but most likely not for the user.

 This can also be done by using words that make a user want to or not want to click.